sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 After what felt like minutes of silence, you seemed to unfreeze, and the words started to tumble out. "...I...
 Fuck, man.
 That's not- ...Why would he do that?
 Why- god, my friends- What about my roommate?!
 They're- Fucking Jevil- I had a whole life- Why does shit never want to work out for- FUCKING **JEVIL!**"

 Somewhere in the midst of your rambling, subconsciously, a scythe had fizzled into existence in your hands, and your friends ducked out of the way as you swung it about in your raving.
-You blinked a few times, suddenly noticing its weight, and you stared at the weapon that was not in your hands before.

-You looked slowly up at the group, staring at you with mixed expressions of fear, awe, and shock.

-Your own face was frozen in a look of shock.
-You stuttered out, "W-well uh...
-T-thats... that's a problem."
-You paused, taking deep breaths, letting your anger dissipate. "...Well, since I have this...
-I wonder, if i think of..."

-You took a few moments to think clearly, that you wanted to visit the location of your body... then, turning away from the group, you readied the scythe and swung.

-The buzz of Jevil's magic within you surged through your palms into the blade, and as you swung the blade down, you felt it catch on *nothing*, then slice.
+The buzz of Jevil's magic within you surged through your palms into the blade, and as you swung the blade down, punctuating your final exclamation, you felt it catch on *nothing*, then slice.

 As the blade cut through the air, a *hole* in the space in front of you opened, a window into another world.

 A window into *your* world.

+Interrupted by the sight, you blankly stared at the view on the other side.

-You moved to wedge the scythe into the hole, such that it shouldn't close, then, the moment over, you trembled and slowly fell to your knees.
+Then, you moved to wedge the scythe into the hole, such that it shouldn't close, then, the moment over, you trembled and slowly fell to your knees.

 There you were.